filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 As a Storage Provider on the Filecoin network you store sectors.
 They either contain data or not, but either way you are storing "sealed sectors" for the capacity you provide to the network.
 If you are storing data deals you will also need to store "unsealed sectors" because retrievals happen from unsealed sectors.

-Originally, the Lotus miner was the component with storage access.
-This means the miner hardware either has internal disks, direct-attached storage shelves (e.g. [JBODs](https://en.wikipedia.org/wiki/Non-RAID_drive_architectures#JBOD)), Network-Attached-Storage (NAS), or a storage cluster.
+Originally, the lotus-miner was the only component with storage access.
+This means the lotus-miner hardware either has internal disks, direct-attached storage shelves (e.g. [JBODs](https://en.wikipedia.org/wiki/Non-RAID_drive_architectures#JBOD)), Network-Attached-Storage (NAS), or a storage cluster.

 More recently, Lotus has added a more scalable storage access solution in which workers can also be assigned storage access.
 This removes the bottleneck from the Lotus miner.
 Low-latency storage access is critical because of the impact on Storage Proving processes.